elevator with turnstiles

 The added value of access control: delivering time and space efficiencies with integrated lift destination controls

-“We’ve all found ourselves in the situation where you walk to an elevator bank, call a lift on your side of the lobby at the same time as someone else calls a lift on the other side of the lobby.
-You both get in opposite lifts, and the next time you see each other is when the doors open on the same floor and you come face to face.
-This is somewhat embarrassing for the individuals, but for facilities managers and building owners it’s a terrible waste of building resources.”
-Ray Phillips, Managing Director at ACS Ltd.
+We’ve all found ourselves in the situation where you walk to an elevator bank and call a lift while someone next to you or across from you does the same.
+You both get in a lift, and the next time you see each other is when the doors open and you’re more or less walking into one another on the same floor.
+Mildly embarrassing only for the individuals – but for facilities managers and building owners it’s a terrible waste of resources.

 The short video below briefly outlines how integrating Vertical Transportation Systems (VTS) and Destination Control Systems (DCS) with entrance control turnstiles can improve building efficiencies as well as enhance user experience.
 For greater detail, continue reading…